Code-Deeper/code-sync/README.md

 [![Watch the video](https://github.com/Code-Deeper/media-repo/blob/main/CODESYNC.lIVE%20(1).png)](https://youtu.be/5IUfY_Pqj_s)
 <p align="center" width="400px"> <font size="9"> <b>👨🏾‍💻 A Cloud Collebrative Platform 🧑‍🏫 </b></font></p>

-CodeSync is a Cloud Collaborative Platform for Competitive programmers, Educators & who like to code with friends.CodeSync Provide  Collebrative Code-Editor, Real-Time Audio Communication, Collaborative Drawing board for  explain idea, Collaborative text-editor for taking notes, Real-Time chat box for chatting with other room members & Many more things with smooth and attractive UI.
+CodeSync is a Cloud Collaborative Platform for Competitive programmers, Educators & who like to code with friends.
+CodeSync Provide  Collebrative Code-Editor, Real-Time Audio Communication, Collaborative Drawing board for  explain idea, Collaborative text-editor for taking notes, Real-Time chat box for chatting with other room members & Many more things with smooth and attractive UI.